microsoft/PowerShellForGitHub/README.md

 ### GitHub Enterprise

-To set the configuration file to use a GitHub Enterprise server instead of GitHub.com, simply supply the `ApiHostName` parameter with the hostname of your GitHub Enterprise server.
+To set the configuration to use a GitHub Enterprise server instead of GitHub.com, simply supply the `ApiHostName` parameter with the hostname of your GitHub Enterprise server.

  ```powershell